leewtai/leewtai.github.io/courses/stat_computing/syllabus.md

 - Come to class, bring your laptop, take chances!
   - Run through the code in lecture
   - Take notes that augment the lectures
-- Give feedback in office hours or e-mail, don't waste your time if you think a topic is not helpful
+- Give feedback, don't waste your time if you think a topic is not helpful
 - Participate and ask questions, this is not easy!
   - In class: forecast what should be done, compare with what is happening, then summarize the difference.
   - Online: describe what you observe, describe what you expect, communicate clearly.